 Best International SIM Card for Europe with Data

 These are some of the best SIM cards for Europe travel if you want to ensure you have easy access to data and making phone calls!

 This Three Prepaid SIM Card is undoubtedly one of the best SIM cards for travelling Europe.
-It comes with 12GB Data, 3000 minutes and 3000 texts that can be used over a 30 day period.
+It comes with 12GB Data, unlimited calls and texts that can be used over a 30 day period.
 This SIM card will work across 71 countries worldwide including all countries within the European Union.

 If you’re from one of these 71 countries that include places like the USA, Canada, Australia, New Zealand & Singapore you can activate your SIM card at home to ensure that it works before travelling to Europe.

 This fantastic international SIM card is run by Three UK meaning you can easily recharge online or via the phone while on the road without any language barriers if you speak English.

 A couple of things to keep in mind with this SIM card is that you can’t use it as a personal hotspot when abroad and to make sure to switch off data if visiting a country that isn’t included in their 71 countries list as the data roaming costs can be very expensive.